Laws and taxes for British nationals who want to buy or let property in Spain.

-It is strongly recommended that you choose a lawyer who is specialised in Spanish land law.
-The Spanish property conveyancing system is different to the UK and you should ensure that those involved in the transaction are qualified professionals, who have an expert knowledge of how the system works.
+It is strongly recommended that you choose a lawyer who is specialised in Spanish land law (urbanismo).
+The Spanish property conveyancing system is different to the UK and you should ensure that those involved in the transaction are qualified professionals who have an expert knowledge of the system.

-Exercise extreme caution if an estate agent, promoter or lawyer urges you to cut corners to save money/time.
+Exercise extreme caution if an estate agent, promoter or lawyer urges you to cut corners to save money or time.

 If you do not have a good understanding of Spanish, make sure that you get all contracts and relevant documentation translated by an independent translator.
 You can find a list of accredited translators and interpreters in Spain on the Spanish Ministry for Foreign Affairs website.